 Comparison to Other Crops

 These findings contrast somewhat with the previous studies evaluating G × E × M effects on %Nc.
 Yao et al. (2021) found a similar magnitude of effect on %Nc for both G and E effects for wheat in China; however, Yao et al. (2021) also reported an E effect where %Nc for wheat in China was significantly different from that reported by Makowski et al. (2020) for wheat in France.
 Ciampitti et al. (2021) identified variation in %Nc for maize as a result of G × M interactions due to variation in hybrid and planting density.
 Fernández et al. (2021) found that variation in %Nc for tall fescue across G × E × M effects was negligible.
-In any case, the magnitude of the difference in %Nc across G x E x M interactions reported by the previous studies for wheat, maize, and tall fescue (Makowski et al., 2020; Ciampitti et al., 2021; Fernández et al., 2021; Yao et al., 2021) is less than that was observed in the present study for potato.
+In any case, the magnitude of the difference in %Nc across G × E × M interactions reported by the previous studies for wheat, maize, and tall fescue (Makowski et al., 2020; Ciampitti et al., 2021; Fernández et al., 2021; Yao et al., 2021) is less than that was observed in the present study for potato.

 Therefore, the impact of G × E × M on %Nc is not only significant for potato, but is also of potentially of much greater relative importance compared to other crops (e.g., wheat, maize, tall fescue).
 This is because the magnitude of variability in %Nc due to G × E × M interactions found in the present study is relatively greater for potato than other crops; however, further additional experimental data are needed to confirm that this finding is not an artifact of the statistical methods or limitations of experimental data used in the present study.

+Limitations of Interpretation

+Previous studies, including that of Giletto et al. (2020) on potatoes, have identified that N dilution follows a two-step process where the rate of N dilution varies between the vegetative period (i.e., parameter b1) and the period of storage tissue accumulation (i.e., parameter b2).
+A key limitation of the present study is that it does not directly evaluate if the rate of N dilution during the pre-tuber initiation (i.e., vegetative growth) and post-tuber initiation (i.e., accumulation of storage tissue) periods varies due to G × E × M interactions.
+Variation in parameters b1 and b2 across G × E × M effects is a plausible physiological mechanism that could occur in addition to the non-ontogenetic allometric effects (i.e., timing of tuber initiation, relative rate of tube bulking) identified in the present study and used to explain variation in parameter b.
+This alternative hypothesis could be evaluated by modifying the Bayesian hierarchical method of the present study to include another hierarchical level representing the pre- and post-tuber initiation periods to determine if parameter b varies within these periods across to G × E × M interactions.

 Implication of G × E Variation on N Use Efficiency